elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 Kendra is an intelligent search service powered by machine learning, where you can add, update, or delete automatically synchronize [multiples data source](https://docs.aws.amazon.com/kendra/latest/dg/hiw-data-source.html), and also index web pages by providing the URLs to crawling.

-First you need to create a Kendra Index, to hold the contents of your documents and structured them in a way to make the documents searchable, follow the steps to create a [Kendra](https://console.aws.amazon.com/kendra/) Index in console [here](https://docs.aws.amazon.com/kendra/latest/dg/gs-console.html)
+First you need to create a Kendra Index, to hold the contents of your documents and structured them in a way to make the documents searchable, follow the steps to create a [Kendra](https://console.aws.amazon.com/kendra/) Index in the console [here](https://docs.aws.amazon.com/kendra/latest/dg/gs-console.html)

 ![create a kendra index](images/kendra_1.gif)
 <h4 align="center">Fig 1.
 Create an Amazon Kendra Index. </h4>

-Once the Index is active, add a data source to an Inde (Fig. 2), select **Add data source** and then select **Add dataset**, add a name and select English(en) in Language.
+Once the Index is **active**, add a data source to an Index (Fig. 2), select **Add data source** and then select **Add dataset**, add a name and select English(en) in Language.

 ![add a data source to an Index](images/fig_2.png)
 <h4 align="center">Fig 2. add a data source to an Index. </h4>